top of page

 Does it hurt?

-Handpoke tattoos hurt quite a bit less than a machine made tattoo.
+Handpoke tattoos hurt quite a bit less than machine tattoos.
 This isn’t the case for everyone, but the majority of my clients agree.
 Most clients comment on how they could fall asleep or how zen-like the experience is, some even say they will never go back to getting machine tattoos!

 Payment